cloudant-labs/cloudant-introduction-course/Part 18 - Under the hood.md

 ---

-If your data model requires you to update a document over and over and a short time window, it's possible that multiple writes for the same revision number are accepted leading to a branch in the revision tree - known as a conflict.
+If your data model requires you to update a document over and over in a short time window, it's possible that multiple writes for the same revision number are accepted leading to a branch in the revision tree - known as a conflict.
 In this example revision "2" was modified in two diffent ways, causing 2 revision 3s.
 It's possible to tidy up conflicts programmatically, but they should be avoided as they can cause performance issues in extreme circumstances.

 Conflicts can also happen when using replication and a document is modified in different ways and then the conflicting revisions are merged in via replication.
 Cloudant does not throw away data in this scenario - a "winning" revision is chosen, but the non-winning revisions can be accessed and your application can resolve the conflict by electing a new winner, deleting unwanted revisions or any action you need.
-A conflict is not an error condition, its a side effect of having disconnected copies of data that can be modified without locking.
+A conflict is not an error condition, its a side effect of having disconnected copies of data that can be modified without locking - Cloudant chooses to handle this by not discarding clashing changes, but storing them as a conflict.

 ![](slides/Slide133.png)